 Luke 23:52-54 reports “This man went unto Pilate and begged the body of Jesus.
 And he took it down, and wrapped it in linen, and laid it in a sepulcher that was hewn in stone, wherein never man before was laid.
 And that day was the preparation, and the sabbath drew on.”

-If we base the Passover week timeline on these facts, beginning with the Last Supper on the evening as the 13th began, (March 30th evening on our Gregorian calendar) everything falls into place perfectly.
-Jesus went to the cross the next morning, still God's 13th day, March 31st morning on our calendar, as the Jewish day begins at sundown, and lasts to the next sundown.
+If we base the Passover week timeline on these facts, beginning with the Last Supper on the evening as the 13th began, April 18 on our 2019 Gregorian calendar, everything falls into place perfectly.
+Jesus went to the cross the next morning, still God's 13th day, April 19 morning on our calendar, as the Jewish day begins at sundown, and lasts to the next sundown.
 During the designated Preparation Day hours, he was “prepared” as the Passover Lamb Sacrifice.
-He died around 3pm (between the two evenings) and was buried during the afternoon hours, still the 13th day of the first month on God’s calendar, March 31st afternoon on our Gregorian calendar.
+He died around 3pm (between the two evenings) and was buried during the afternoon hours, still the 13th day of the first month on God’s calendar, April 19 afternoon on our Gregorian calendar.

 "CHRIST OUR PASSOVER LAMB HAS BEEN SACRIFICED.
 Therefore let us keep the Festival, not with the old bread leavened with malice and wickedness, but with the unleavened bread of sincerity and truth."
 1 Corinthians 5:7-8